huggingface/blog/fast-mac-diffusion.md

 **TL;DR:** Depending on your computer Text-to-Image Generation can be up to **twice as fast** on Diffusers 1.1. ⚡️

-We've done a lot of testing on Macs to determine the best combinations of compute devices that yield optimum performance.
+We've done a lot of testing on several Macs to determine the best combinations of compute devices that yield optimum performance.
 For some computers it's best to use the GPU, while others work better when the Neural Engine, or ANE, is engaged.

-Come checkout out our benchmarks.
+Come check out our benchmarks.
 All the combinations use the CPU in addition to either the GPU or the ANE.

 |             Model name            | Benchmark | M1 8 GB | M1 16 GB  | M2 24 GB | M1 Max 64 GB |
 |:---------------------------------:|-----------|:-------:|:---------:|:--------:|:------------:|